-- Strong gravitational lensing due to black holes
+- Strong gravitational lensing

 - Inflation, cosmological phase-transitions, primordial black holes

-- Non-linear growth of perturbations and structure formation
+- Non-linear structure formation

 I developed a general non-perturbative formalism to compute the energy transfer and mass-loss in penetrating, impulsive encounters between galaxies or dark matter halos, which I validated using N-body simulations.
 A proper treatment of near-resonant encounters, e.g., the dynamical friction driven in-fall of massive perturbers orbiting in spherical host systems, required more sophisticated analytical techniques.
 I generalized the standard LBK formalism and came up with a self-consistent perturbative formalism to compute the dynamical friction torque exerted on a perturber in a circular orbit.
 This proved to be a huge improvement over the standard theory since my self-consistent formalism presented a resolution (within the perturbative framework) to the outstanding problems of core-stalling, the cessation of dynamical friction driven in-fall of a perturber in the core region of a host system with cored density profile, and dynamical buoyancy, an enhancing torque counteracting dynamical friction and pushing the perturber outwards from deep inside the core.
-To capture the non-linear effects of core dynamics, I also developed a non-perturbative orbit-based formalism in the restricted three body framework that shed light on the near-resonant orbits of field particles responsible for dynamical buoyancy and core-stalling.
+To capture the non-linear effects of core dynamics, I also developed a non-perturbative orbit-based formalism in the restricted three body framework that shed light on the near-resonant orbits of field particles responsible for dynamical friction, buoyancy and core-stalling.
 This elucidated that core-stalling arises from a bifurcation of the Lagrange points (fixed points in the co-rotating frame) at a certain critical radius in the core, on either side of which the orbital configuration is drastically different, culminating in friction outside and buoyancy inside the critical bifurcation radius.
 These dynamical phenomena present a promising avenue to constrain the nature of dark matter by looking for offsets of supermassive black holes and nuclear star clusters from the centers of dark matter dominated dwarf galaxies, the presence (absence) of which would favour a cored (cuspy) dark matter density profile.